Emergence of spin-phonon coupling in a Gd-doped Y$_2$CoMnO$_6$ double perovskite oxide: a combined experimental and ab-initio study: Conclusion

 \section{Conclusion}

-In summary, temperature-dependent Raman study confirms that the sample holds its $P2_1/n$ symmetry throughout the investigating temperature range.
-Anomalous softening of A$_g$ stretching mode implies the appearance of SPC due to the presence of both FM and AFM interactions.
-Again, the nature of phonon linewidth curves and the insulating nature of the material discards the effect of magnetostriction on the observed softening of A$_g$ mode.
-On the other hand, shift in mode position from the anharmonic approach exhibits an unconventional behavior towards the square of the magnetization.
+In summary, temperature-dependent Raman study confirms that the sample holds its $P2_1/n$ symmetry throughout the investigated temperature range.
+The anomalous softening of A$_g$ stretching mode implies an emergence of SPC from the presence of both FM and AFM interactions.
+Again, the nature of phonon linewidth curves and the half-metallic nature of the material repudiate any effect of magnetostriction on the observed softening of A$_g$ modes.
+On the other hand, shift in the A$_g$ mode position from the anharmonic approach exhibits an unconventional behavior with the square of the magnetization.
 This is because of competing FM and AFM magnetic ordering, which is driven by ASD.
-The calculated value of the SPC strength is found to be 0.29 cm$^{-1}$.
-Our DFT based first-principles calculations indicate the presence of SPC in both ordered and disordered YCMO.
-Interestingly, SPC is found to be enhanced in the presence of anti-site disorder at the Co/Mn sites.
-Microscopic analysis indicates the intricate relationship between magnetism, state of orderliness at the crystallographic sites and the crystal structure of the YGCMO sample.
-Such materials are known to hold great promise in the field of spintronics.
+We have found from DFT calculations that the Gd substitution at A-site induces a shift of phonon modes toward the lower frequency region.
+Additionally, antisite disorder (ASD) and Gd ordering at the A-site significantly modify the Raman spectra.
+Our calculations also indicate the presence of SPC in both ordered and disordered YGCMO.
+The calculated value of the SPC strength is 0.29 cm$^{-1}$.
+Notably, Gd doping at the A-site and ASD at the B-site significantly enhance SPC in the system.
+Microscopic analysis indicates an intricate relationship between magnetism, state of orderliness at the crystallographic sites, and the crystal structure of the YGCMO sample.
+Such materials are known to hold promise in the field of spintronics.